 Use interactive mockups to gain early feedback on your service from your users and investors.

-In part 2 of this series, I will talk about defining architecture, choosing software stack, setting up agile development process and marketing practices for your MVP.
+In part 2 of this Idea to MVP, I will talk about defining architecture, choosing software stack, setting up agile development process and marketing practices for your MVP.

 What other techniques have you used during MVP development cycle?

 If you need help bringing your ideas to life, contact us at firstname.lastname@example.org.